egorelik93/PLBlog/NewLang.md

 Most significantly, this limitation on `Susp` means that `.defer` *cannot* be used with a `Susp` that came from a self-referential struct.

 Mathematics suggests that ideally, there are some laws we would want a `Susp`-like type to obey. `Susp` itself does not obey these, so I am tentatively calling this idealized type `Defer`.
 One law essentially amounts to lifting the limitations on `.defer` - more explicitly it means that this type has a `map` operation that can be used even when it is being borrowed.
 It is actually possible to implement this, but it does not come for free; one can use a linked list of callbacks whose nodes are on the stack.
 Writing and dropping a reference then requires traversing this list, which is a bit expensive for what should just be a "write" operation.
 The other law is much more problematic - we can express it as the existence of a function `fn((Defer<()>, '0 % A)) -> A`.
 This says that once a value has been deferred to a `()`, we can actually hide it, even while it is still borrowed.
 This amounts to being able to ignore a lifetime under certain conditions.
 Implementing such a function under normal calling conventions is impossible.
-If we were to try to implement `Defer`, my current idea is to add yet another reference type, called `DMut<A, B>` - just as `Susp` is produced alongside `&tmut A/B`, `Defer` would be produced alongside `DMut<A, B>`. `DMut<A, B>` would be treated specially by NewLang - a function that returns a `DMut<A, B>` or a type containing it would actually be implemented using continuation-passing style rather than the normal stack - this should allow its order constraint to be forgotten if conditions are appropriate.
+If we were to try to implement `Defer`, my current idea is to add yet another reference type, called `DMut<A, B>` - just as `Susp` is produced alongside `&tmut A/B`, `Defer` would be produced alongside `DMut<A, B>`. `DMut<A, B>` would be treated specially by NewLang (more precisely, via lack of some yet-to-be-named marker trait) - a function that returns a `DMut<A, B>` or a type containing it would actually be implemented using continuation-passing style rather than the normal stack - this should allow its order constraint to be forgotten if conditions are appropriate.
 Otherwise, `DMut<A, B>` is essentially the same as `&tmut A/B` and can itself be borrowed as the latter.
 (WIP: it may make sense to give `DMut<A, B>` more flexible unwinding options that `&tmut A/B`, in order to make it safe to catch.)

 While mathematically we would want all order constraints to use `Defer`, in practice I believe the much cheaper `Susp` will cover most uses.
 The point of having `Defer` as well is to establish what the most general semantics of borrowing are. `Susp` and `Pinned` can be seen as optimized special cases of `Defer`.

 It may be possible to provide an extremely limited form of `.defer` to be used with `Pinned`.
 This seems to make sense when using a struct or enum constructor, and it may even be sound for non-side-effectful functions, like const functions.
 I am not sure if it is worthwhile to allow this, however.

+We do need to mention one universal limitation of borrowing and in particular all `Susp`-like types (`Defer` included).
+These types return their held value once the borrow ends *except* when the held type is not known to outlive any lifetime.
+This is because we have no way of statically tracking lifetimes across a `Susp`-like type.
+Inside a `defer` line it is safe because we know that will be executed as soon as a value is made available, but we cannot cross the `Susp` (or similar) boundary unless we know what lifetime to use.
+For that reason, it is impossible for `Pinned` to store a trait object or reference without an explicit outlives specifier.
+It is actually possible to borrow such values though; with `Susp`, the passed-in callback must immediately convert it to something with a known lifetime, since there is no opportunity for additional callbacks. `Defer` is thus the only `Susp`-like type that can productively contain such types, but they still cannot be extracted without conversion to a known lifetime.

 ## Advanced .defer tricks